 FEBRUARY IN THE GARDEN

 February is often deemed to be the hottest month of the year.
 Rainfall can be erratic and dry periods can literally burn up the garden.
-This month is always a bit of problem for many plants, especially those from temperate climates.
+This month is always a bit of a challenge for many plants, especially those from temperate climates.
 Watering and weeding form part of the survival strategy for this time of the year.
+Perhaps the most important thing about gardens at this time is being patient – see out the summer, whilst preparing for the forthcoming autumn planting season.

 - Many summer flowering annuals start coming to the end of their flowering season and need to be removed.